 Skip to content

-We are a family-owned, home-based ethical breeder specializing in AKC-registered, OFA- and DNA-tested miniature long-haired dachshunds.
-Located in beautiful Sonoma County, just 45 minutes from Napa, Ca.
+We are a family-owned, home-based ethical Miniature Dachshund breeder in California, specializing in AKC-registered, OFA- and DNA-tested longhaired Miniature Dachshunds.
+Located in Sonoma County, California, just 45 minutes from Napa, we thoughtfully raise well-socialized puppies for loving families throughout California and beyond.

 467677807 17912170902032261 5854034672849723691 n